-G20 leaders pay their respects at a Gandhi memorial on the final day of the summit in India
+G20 leaders pay their respects at Gandhi memorial on the final day of the summit in India

 Some leaders — including British Prime Minister Rishi Sunak, German Chancellor Olaf Scholz and last year’s G20 host President Joko Widodo of Indonesia — walked to the memorial barefoot in a customary show of respect.
 Many others, including U.S. President Joe Biden, wore slippers that are routinely offered to visitors as they walked over wet ground spotted with puddles from heavy rain.

-The leaders stood before wreaths placed around the memorial, which features an eternal flame and was draped with orange and yellow flowers marigold garlands.
+The leaders stood before wreaths placed around the memorial, which features an eternal flame and was draped with orange and yellow marigold garlands.

 Notably, the one reserved for Modi identified him as president of “Bharat,” an ancient Sanskrit name championed by his Hindu nationalist supporters that has shot to prominence as the summit approached.